 ABC Children's Eye Specialists

 Many styes improve quickly with at-home care, but when a stye doesn’t improve or gets worse, it’s important to see your child’s eye doctor as soon as possible.
-At ABC Children’s Eye Specialists, the team of experienced pediatric ophthalmologists and optometrists treat styes using antibiotics and surgery as needed.
+At ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, the team of experienced pediatric ophthalmologists and optometrists treat styes using antibiotics and surgery as needed.
 Schedule an appointment online or over the phone today.

 Stye Q & A

 A stye is an inflamed red bump that forms on the eyelid at the base of an eyelash, usually on the lower eyelid.
 They look like a boil or pimple, are painful and tender to the touch, and are filled with pus.
 Styes are more common in children than in adults.

 Styes form because of a bacterial infection in the gland of an eyelid.
 This happens after the gland becomes clogged with old oil, dead skin cells, or skin bacteria.

 A blocked gland can also form another kind of bump, called a chalazion, which is larger and usually forms on the upper eyelid.
 Unlike styes, chalazions aren’t painful, but they may grow large enough to press against the eyeball and cause blurred vision.

 A stye usually isn’t a serious medical concern, and they’re not contagious, but they cause discomfort and can lead to more serious infections.
 Also, once your child has a stye, they’re likely to get styes in the future.